- bachelor's Programs, American Public University, http://www.apu.apus.edu/academic/programs/bachelors

 - Graduation Rate: 75%

 - In-State Tuition: $5,468

 At Winston-Salem State University, students have nine online education options.
-These include certificates, bachelor's degrees and master's degrees.
+These include certificates, bachelor's degree programs and master's degree programs.
 For those interested in psychology, there is a master's degree in rehabilitation counseling which may lead to careers working with individuals who have physical, mental or emotional disabilities.
 Upon graduation, students may sit for the Certified Rehabilitation Counselor exam.
 At the undergraduate level, students may earn an online degree in Interdisciplinary Studies from Winston-Salem State University, which can provide a foundation for graduate studies in psychology.